 Note the gapping out of compound in the contrastive phrase mahādhané ... árbhe "when there is a large stake or a small," where the independent loc. árbhe is functionally parallel to the 1st compound member mahā-.
-See disc. ad I.7.5, which contains the same phrase.
+See disc. ad I.7.5, which contains the same phrase, and my forthcoming "Limits on Indo-Iranian Compounding" (Ged.
+G. Holland).